smmckay/quex-mirror/doc/source/01-basic-concepts/modes.rst

 return without knowing the mode from where it entered.
 Its mechanics are similar to function calls in many programming languages.

-For example, a 'mark up mode' and a 'math mode' may both use the 'string mode' mode to detect strings.
+For example, a 'test mark up' mode and a 'math' mode may both use the 'string' mode to detect strings.
 As soon as a quote arrives each one enters the 'string mode' via 'GOSUB'.
 The string mode returns upon the closing quote to the mode from where is was activated applying a 'GOUP'.